 Sask. reports 177 new COVID-19 cases, 195 new recoveries

-This 2020 electron microscope image provided by the National Institute of Allergy and Infectious Diseases - Rocky Mountain Laboratories shows SARS-CoV-2 virus particles which cause COVID-19, isolated from a patient in the U.S., emerging from the surface of cells cultured in a lab.
-Viruses are constantly mutating, with coronavirus variants circulating around the globe.
+FILE - This 2020 electron microscope image provided by the National Institute of Allergy and Infectious Diseases - Rocky Mountain Laboratories shows SARS-CoV-2 virus particles which cause COVID-19.
 (NIAID-RML via AP)

 REGINA -- Saskatchewan reported 177 new cases of COVID-19 on Monday, along with 195 recoveries.

 There are 177 people in hospital, 15 are in the ICU.